tegorman13/Dissertation/docs/Sections/diss_full_hugo.md

 | 800      | 285.91(102.81) | NA             |
 | 900      | 346.96(111.35) | 289.62(110.07) |

 Table 2: Testing performance from novel positions.
-Includes data only from positions that were not encountered during the training stage (e.g. excludes positions 500 and 800 for the varied group, and one of the six locations for each of the constant groups).
+Includes data only from positions that were not encountered during the training stage (e.g., excludes positions 500 and 800 for the varied group, and one of the six locations for each of the constant groups).
 Table presents Mean absolute deviations from the center of the target, and standard deviations in parenthesis.
 </div>

 Finally, corresponding to the comparison of position 760 from Experiment 1, we compared the test performance of the varied group against the constant group from only the positions that the constant groups trained.
 Such positions were novel to the varied group (thus this analysis omitted two constant groups that trained from positions 500 or 800 as those positions were not novel to the varied group). <a href="#fig-e2test1" class="quarto-xref">Figure 7</a> displays the particular subset of comparisons utilized for this analysis.
 Again, we standardized performance within each position before performing the analyses on the aggregated data.
 In this case, the effect of condition did not reach statistical significance F(1,149)=3.14, p=.079, $\eta^{2}_G$ = .02.
 Table 4 provides descriptive statistics.